 LEARNING PHILOSOPHY

 A Montessori classroom for 3-6 year olds is called a "Casa," which means a house, home or family in Italian.
 Our classroom is designed so your child feels as though they are at home.
 The shelves, furniture and materials are your child's size.
-The beauty of the materials speak to your child's developmental needs and encourages them to take pride in caring for their space with their classmates.
+The beauty of the materials attracts a child's curiosity and encourages them to take pride in caring for their space with their classmates.
 A Casa created with a child's needs in mind provides them a world where they can move, work, play and live with ease and confidence.

 TAKE THE FIRST STEP